adessoSE/blogpost-checker/README.md

 # Usage
 BlogpostChecker comes in a docker container and can either be used standalone or in a GitHub Action.
-A non zero exit code will indicate a failed check and evaluate pull requests.
+A non zero exit code will indicate a failed check.
+This mechanism can be applied to check pull requests.

+## Required arguments
 Two arguments are required to run the application:
 - `REPOSITORY_REMOTE_URL` = https://a-url-to-your-repository
 - `REPOSITORY_BRANCH_NAME` = the-git-branch-to-be-checked